supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

 1. Your pipeline will take a name based on the project name.
 Let's **rename** it for identifying the pipeline better.
 Go to **Pipelines>Pipelines** and click on the recently created pipeline.
 Click on the ellipsis and **Rename/Remove** option.
 Name it **eshoponweb-ci** and click on **Save**.

-Task 2: Manage the service connection
+**Task 2: Manage the service connection**

 You can create a connection from Azure Pipelines to external and remote services for executing tasks in a job.

 In this task, you will create a service principal by using the Azure CLI, which will allow Azure DevOps to:

-   1 Deploy resources on your azure subscription
+      o Deploy resources on your azure subscription

-   1 Deploy the eShopOnWeb application
+      o Deploy the eShopOnWeb application

-      Note: If you do already have a service principal, you can proceed directly to the next task.
+      >** Note: If you do already have a service principal, you can proceed directly to the next task.

  You will need a service principal to deploy Azure resources from Azure Pipelines.

  A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
 You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.

-     1. From the lab computer, start a web browser, navigate to the Azure Portal, and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.
+   1. From the lab computer, start a web browser, navigate to the **Azure Portal**, and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.

-     2. In the Azure portal, click on the Cloud Shell icon, located directly to the right of the search textbox at the top of the page.
+   2. In the Azure portal, click on the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.

-     3. If prompted to select either Bash or PowerShell, select Bash.
+   3. If prompted to select either **Bash** or **PowerShell**, select **Bash**.

-           Note: If this is the first time you are starting Cloud Shell and you are presented with the You have no storage mounted message, select the subscription you are using in this lab, and select Create storage.
+        > ** Note: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-      1. From the Bash prompt, in the Cloud Shell pane, run the following commands to retrieve the values of the Azure subscription ID attribute:
+   1. From the **Bash** prompt, in the **Cloud Shell** pane, run the following commands to retrieve the values of the Azure subscription ID attribute:

   ```
   subscriptionName=$(az account show --query name --output tsv)
 subscriptionId=$(az account show --query id --output tsv)